-When looking for a property, it is a good idea to consider looking outside of Barnet.
-Outside of Barnet you are likely to find more properties which are affordable, meaning that your income/benefits will go further and the cost of living will generally be lower.
+When looking for a property, it is a good idea to consider looking outside of Barnet and outside of London.
+Outside of Barnet you are likely to find more properties which are affordable, meaning that your income or benefits will go further and your cost of living will generally be lower.

 How to look for properties